(Avail. 24/7)

 • the DA’s reasons to deny it, if any

-As you can see, there may be opposing forces that do not want to see your expungement happen by the attorney representing the State of New Mexico.
-Having an unrelenting and tenacious New Mexico Expungement lawyer on your side is advantageous for facing your detractors in court.
+As you can see, opposing forces may not want to see your expungement happen by the attorney representing the State of New Mexico.
+Having an unrelenting and tenacious New Mexico Expungement lawyer is advantageous for facing your detractors in court.

 How to File an Expungement in New Mexico

-After your initial strategy session with an Expungement law attorney licensed to practice in New Mexico, I will assist you and advise you on the preparation of the case prior to initiating the process.
+After your initial strategy session with an Expungement law attorney licensed to practice in New Mexico, I will assist you and advise you on preparing the case prior to initiating the process.

 In general, there are eight steps to successfully expunge a criminal record: